DePacifier/bq_eda_toolkit/readme.md

 encoding, imputation and scaling suggestions, plus a list of possible interaction terms.
 These tables can guide feature engineering for a machine learning model.
+Running this stage requires the BigQuery ML API to be enabled.

 ## 🛠️ Configuration